What it is

 Any backend that implements llm.LLM can power agents and tools.

-Phero includes an OpenAI-compatible client at llm/openai.
+Phero includes an OpenAI-compatible client at llm/openai and an Anthropic Messages API client at llm/anthropic.

 - Choose a backend (e.g.

-llm/openaior your own implementation) - Pass that client into agent.New
+llm/openai,llm/anthropic, or your own implementation) - Pass that client into agent.New

 - Optionally attach tools created via